MiMoText/Stylometric_Analysis/Analysis_Paper/README.md

 * It contains additionally *L'enfant du bordel*.

-* Additionally it contains 2 novels written by Mirabeau.
+* Additionally it contains two novels written by Mirabeau.

 ### "narrativeForm"

 * This corpus has the same assembling as "corpus\_more\_than\_3\_samples\_Enfant\_Mirabeau".

-* The filenames are changed accordingly to the narrative form the novel is written in.
+* The filenames are changed according to the narrative form the novel is written in.

 * Results on this analysis can be found in: xxx